 - Small blood vessels in the skin

 Cryotherapy is a method of super-freezing tissue in order to destroy it.
-It may be used to destroy or remove warts, actinic keratoses, solar keratoses, and molluscum contagiosum.
+It is most commonly used to destroy or remove warts, actinic keratoses, seborrheic keratoses, and molluscum contagiosum.

-Cryotherapy is done using a cotton swab that has been dipped into liquid nitrogen or a probe that has liquid nitrogen flowing through it.
+Cryotherapy is done using either a cotton swab that has been dipped into liquid nitrogen, with a spray canister containing liquid nitrogen, or with or a probe that has liquid nitrogen flowing through it.
 The procedure usually takes less than a minute.

 Mohs surgery is a way to treat and cure certain skin cancers.
 Surgeons trained in the Mohs procedure can do this surgery.
 It is a skin-sparing technique that allows skin cancer to be removed with less damage to the healthy skin around it.